 - 4. Abstain from the Use of Alcohol.
 Respondent shall abstain completely from the use of products or beverages containing alcohol. - 5.
 Violation of Probation Condition for Substance-Abusing Licensee.
-Failure to fully comply with any term or condition of probation is a violation of probation. - A. If Respondent commits a major violation of probation as defined by section 2006.52, subdivision (a), of Title 16 of the California Code of Regulations, the Board shall take one or more of the following actions: - (1) Issue an immediate cease-practice order and order Respondent to undergo a clinical diagnostic evaluation to be conducted in accordance with section 2006.5, subdivision (c)(1), of Title 16 of the California Code of Regulations, at Respondent's expense.
+Failure to fully comply with any term or condition of probation is a violation of probation. - A. If Respondent commits a major violation of probation as defined by section 2006.52, subsection (a), of title 16 of the California Code of Regulations, the Board shall take one or more of the following actions: - (1) Issue an immediate cease-practice order and order Respondent to undergo a clinical diagnostic evaluation to be conducted in accordance with section 2006.5, subsection (c)(1), of title 16 of the California Code of Regulations, at Respondent's expense.
 The cease-practice order issued by the Board or its designee shall state that Respondent must test negative for at least a month of continuous biological fluid testing before being allowed to resume practice.
 For purposes of the determining the length of time a Respondent must test negative while undergoing continuous biological fluid testing following issuance of a cease-practice order, a month is defined as thirty calendar (30) days.
-Respondent may not resume the practice of veterinary medicine until notified in writing by the Board or its designee that he or she may do so.
+Respondent may

-- (2) Increase the frequency of biological fluid testing. - (3) Refer Respondent for further disciplinary action, such as suspension, revocation, or other action as determined by the Board or its designee.
-(Cal.
-Code Regs., tit.
-16, § 2006.52, subd. (b).) - B. If Respondent commits a minor violation of probation as defined by section 2006.52, subdivision (c), of Title 16 of the California Code of Regulations, the Board shall take one or more of the following actions: - Issue a cease-practice order; - (2) Order practice limitations; - (3) Order or increase supervision of Respondent; - (4) Order increased documentation; - (5) Issue a citation and fine, or a warning letter; - (6) Order Respondent to undergo a clinical diagnostic evaluation to be conducted in accordance with section 2006.5, subdivision (c)(1), of Title 16 of the California Code of Regulations, at Respondent's expense; - (7) Take any other action as determined by the Board or its designee.
-(Cal.
-Code Regs., tit.
-16, § 2006.52, subd. (d).) - C. Nothing in this Decision shall be considered a limitation on the Board's authority to revoke Respondent's probation if he or she has violated any term or condition of probation.
-(See Cal.
-Code Regs., tit.
-16, § 2006.52, subs. (e).)
+- not resume the practice of veterinary medicine until notified in writing by the Board or its designee that he or she may do so. - (2) Increase the frequency of biological fluid testing. - (3) Refer Respondent for further disciplinary action, such as suspension, revocation, or other action as determined by the Board or its designee. - B. If Respondent commits a minor violation of probation as defined by section 2006.52, subsection (c), of title 16 of the California Code of Regulations, the Board shall take one or more of the following actions: - (1) Issue a cease-practice order; - (2) Order practice limitations; - (3) Order or increase supervision of Respondent; - (4) Order increased documentation; - (5) Issue a citation and fine, or a warning letter; - (6) Order Respondent to undergo a clinical diagnostic evaluation to be conducted in accordance with section 2006.5, subsection (c)(1), of title 16 of the California Code of Regulations, at Respondent's expense; - (7) Take any other action as determined by the Board or its designee. - C. Nothing in this Decision shall be considered a limitation on the Board's authority to revoke Respondent's probation if he or she has violated any term or condition of probation.
 If Respondent violates probation in any respect, the Board, after giving Respondent notice and the opportunity to be heard, may revoke probation and carry out the disciplinary order that was stayed.
 If an Accusation, or Petition to Revoke Probation, or an Interim Suspension Order is filed against Respondent during probation, the Board shall have continuing jurisdiction until the matter is final, and the period of probation shall be extended until the matter is final.